viviwammabachi/gis-portfolio/README.md

 I am a GIS Analyst based in Nairobi, Kenya, with experience in spatial analysis, mapping, and geospatial data visualization using ArcMap.

-This portfolio highlights my project on healthcare accessibility analysis, demonstrating my ability to apply GIS techniques to real-world problems.

 This project analyzes healthcare accessibility across Kenya using spatial analysis techniques.

 ### Key Tasks